dabonzo/monitorpy/README.md

 # Run the container
 docker run -p 8000:8000 bonzodock/monitorpy:latest

+# Authentication is pre-configured with:
+# - Username: admin
+# - Email: admin@example.com
+# - Password: adminpassword
+# - API key: automatically generated and displayed at startup
 ```

 MonitorPy images are automatically built and published to both GitHub Container Registry and Docker Hub whenever changes are pushed to the main branch or a new version tag is created.